CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

 In this lab, you will perform:

-- Task 1: Create an *Azure AI services* resource in the Azure portal
+- Task 1: Create an Azure AI services resource in the Azure portal
 - Task 2: Check out the keys and endpoint
 - Task 3: See Azure AI services in action

-## Exercise 1: Create an *Azure AI services* resource in the Azure portal
+## Exercise 1: Create an Azure AI services resource in the Azure portal

-### Task 1: Create an *Azure AI services* resource in the Azure portal
+### Task 1: Create an Azure AI services resource in the Azure portal

-In this task, you will learn how to create an *Azure AI services* resource in the Azure portal
+In this task, you will learn how to create an Azure AI services resource in the Azure portal

-1. In the Azure portal,  search for *Azure AI services (1)*.
+1. In the Azure portal, search for **Azure AI services (1)**.
 Select an **Azure AI services multi-service account(2)**.

     ![The image and its captions are displayed.](./media/aiservice.png)

-1. You will be taken to a page to create an Azure AI services resource. please click on **Create** Configure it with the following settings:
+1. You will be taken to a page to create an Azure AI services resource.
+Please click on **Create**, configure it with the following settings:

     - **Subscription (1)**: Use the existing Azure subscription.
     - **Resource group (2)**: **AI-900-Module-11-<inject key="DeploymentID" enableCopy="false" />**
     - **Region (3)**: Select **<inject key="location" enableCopy="false"/>**
     - **Name (4)**: Enter **aiservice<inject key="DeploymentID" enableCopy="false"/>**
     - **Pricing tier (5)**:Select **Standard S0**.
-    - **By checking this box I acknowledge that I have read and understood all the terms below**: *Selected*.
+    - **By checking this box, I acknowledge that I have read and understood all the terms below**: *Selected*.

       ![The image and its captions are displayed.](./media/lab2-1.png)

 1. Select **Review + create (7)** then **Create** and wait for deployment to complete.

    >***Congrats!
 You've just created or provisioned an Azure AI services resource.
 The one you provisioned in particular is a multi-service resource.***

 1. Once the deployment is complete, select *Go to resource*.